giorgia-nadizar/nca-vsr-classification/README.md

 - `display_transient` indicates whether to print the entire evolution of the NCA or only the final state (default is false).
 - `target_set` indicates which of the considered set of shapes to use (see them in the 'shapes' folder).
-Takes values 1 to
-  3 (default is 1).
+Takes values 1 to 3 (default is 1).
-- `target_shape` indicates either the number of the shape in the set it belongs to (0 indexed) or a custom shape ( defined as in the 'shapes' folder, without spaces).
+- `target_shape` indicates either the number of the shape in the set it belongs to (0 indexed), or a custom shape.
+To define a custom shape you can enumerate a voxel grid by rows, starting from top left, using the character '-' to separate lines.
+A '1' corresponds to a voxel, a '0' corresponds to an empty space.
 - `deterministic` indicates whether each update step should be deterministic (synchronously updating all the nodes) or stochastic (update random nodes sequentially).
 Default value is true.
 - `pretty_print` indicates whether the classification should be printed as a VSR (where each voxel displays its